coltonbooth/CoreChainDB/proposals/integration-testing.md

 - creating and pushing transactions to one or more nodes in the network
 - check the existence of a transaction in one or more nodes in the network

 *Transaction specific* features can be added to `ND` later.
-We can just use the BigchainDB Python driver for now, or raw `HTTP` requests.
+We can just use the corechaindb Python driver for now, or raw `HTTP` requests.

 [Bitcoin functional tests](https://github.com/bitcoin/bitcoin/tree/v0.15.0/test/functional) have as similar approach (thanks @codegeschrei for the link).